YifengZeng/LeetCode/Docs/YifengZengLC215.md

 # Idea Report

-I always have a primitive idea to solve "top k" problem which is using a heap.
+I always have a primitive idea to solve "top k" problem by using a heap.
 We can manually maintain a size k min heap, where this min heap contains k largest number in the input array.
 When new a number n comes in, we compare n to the smallest of the k numbers in the heap (heap.peek()) and see if n is larger, if it is larger, then the we poll out the smallerst number in the min heap because it cannot be the kth largest number, then put n in the min heap as a candidate.
 In the end, the smallest number in the min heap is the kth largest number in the array.
 This takes O(nlogk), because we have n numbers and for each number we need logk time to update the heap.

 Code
 ```java